michaelknigge/janel/Documentation/HowToRun.md

 ## Short answer
 The short answer to how-to run Janel is: Go to Janel's _Executables\\Win32_ directory.
 Change _JanelConsole32.exe_ to the name of your Java application that you want to launch, such as _MyApp.exe_.
 Rename a ```.lap``` file to _MyApp.lap_.
-In the .lap file set the property janel.main.class to the fully qualified name of the class that has your main method, and set the -Djava.class.path property to the desired classpath.
-Copy MyApp.exe, MyApp.lap to a directory, and you should be ready to launch your Java application with Janel.
+In the .lap file set the property janel.main.class to the fully qualified name of the class that has your main method, and set the ```-Djava.class.path``` property to the desired classpath.
+Copy _MyApp.exe_ and _MyApp.lap_ to a directory, and you should be ready to launch your Java application with Janel.

 Another example:

-1. Go to Janel's Executables directory.
+1. Go to Janel's _Executables_ directory.
-2. Rename JanelWindows32.exe to MyExampleApp.exe.
+2. Rename _JanelWindows32.exe_ to _MyExampleApp.exe_.
-3. Rename JanelWindows32.lap to MyExampleApp.lap.
+3. Rename _JanelWindows32.lap_ to _MyExampleApp.lap_.
 4. Set the contents of MyExampleApp.lap to be:
    ```
    janel.main.class=example.ClassThatHasMainMethod
    -Djava.class.path=lib\MyExample.jar
    ```
-5. Put MyExampleApp.exe and MyExampleApp.lap in the same directory.
+5. Put _MyExampleApp.exe_ and _MyExampleApp.lap_ in the same directory.
-6. MyExampleApp.exe is ready to launch.
+6. _MyExampleApp.exe_ is ready to launch.

 ## Files included
 There are four binary Janel executables (listed below) included in the downloaded distribution file: